 Step 1: Schedule a Consultation Call

-One of the great things about Canvas is how quick and easy it is to get started by requesting a demo with one of our app team.
+One of the great things about Canvas is how quick and easy it is to get started.
+All you need to do is request a demo with one of our app team.

 During your demo, we will talk about your site, your goals, and what you want from an app.
-We’ll go over our plans and all the options open to you, and you’ll decide if Canvas is right for you.
+We’ll go over our plans and all the options open to you.
+You’ll decide if Canvas is right for you.
 Then it’s just a case of signing up and starting the app build.

 Step 2: Your Mobile App Gets Built By MobiLoud